 Foam treatments are used primarily as spot treatments to treat infested areas of a building and to supplement and hasten the control provided by liquid termiticide soil treatments or baits; they are not used as stand-alone treatments.
-Foam treatments are especially useful for treating aerial colonies of Formosan termites.
-Locating and foaming any aboveground colonies or treating such colonies with aboveground bait stations is an important part of treating an active infestation of Formosan termites.
+Foam treatments are especially useful for treating aerial colonies of Formosan termites, and locating and foaming any aerial colonies is an important part of treating an active infestation of Formosan termites.
 It sometimes takes months or even more than a year, and several return visits by the technician, to detect and treat all aerial colonies in a building that was heavily infested with Formosan termites.